 This difficult experience brought us a new level of emotional intimacy.
 We faced disappointment together and were better for it in the end.

-Lean into others – especially those who love and care for you most – to help you cope with the challenges you face and who take a “we are in this together” attitude.
+Lean into others – especially those who love and care for you most – to help you cope with your challenges and who take a “we are in this together” attitude.
 Celiac disease doesn’t just affect you but also affects those around you.
 Allow them to help and love you through all the ups and downs.

 (4) Practice Acceptance